ekkyarmandi/scraping-bali-property/README.md

 > Read [this](https://pip.pypa.io/en/stable/installation) if you can't PIP

 3. Run scrapy command
-> On your terminal type
+On your terminal type

 ```bash
 scrapy crawl <spider-name>
 ```

-Spider are the scraper that will scrape the data.
-If you go to [spiders](properties/spiders/) directory you will find all the spiders you can use.
-Subtitute `spider-name` above with the file name.
+Spider is the scraper that will scrape the data.
+If you go to the [spiders](properties/spiders/) directory you will find all the spiders you can use.
+Substitute `spider-name` above with the file name or you can open the file and search for `name` under the `class`.
-You also can add `--output`, `-o` parameter to output the file as a `csv` or `json`.
+You also can add `--output`, `-o` parameters to output the file as a `csv` or `json`.

 ```bash
 scrapy crawl <spider-name> -o <filename>.csv
 ```

 4. Google Sheet uploader
-   I also add extra file name `uploader.py` where you can append the csv file data into the google sheet
+   I also added an extra file named [uploader.py](/uploader.py) where you can append the csv data to the google sheet

-- To uploading it, you should have a Google API key that has Google Sheet API and Google Drive API added to the [Google Cloud](https://console.developers.google.com) library you create.
+- To upload it, you should have a Google API key that has Google Sheet API and Google Drive API added to the [Google Cloud](https://console.developers.google.com) library you create.
 You can search it on [Youtube](https://www.youtube.com/results?search_query=how+to+use+gspread)
-- Download the Service Account key as JSON file and renamed it as `creds.json` that file will be read automatically by `uploader.py`
+- Download the Service Account key as JSON file and rename it as `creds.json` that file will be read automatically by `uploader.py`